Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 - Hypersensitivity [see Contraindications (4.1) and Warnings and Precautions (5.4)]

-- Dysphagia and Breathing Difficulties in Treatment of Cervical Dystonia [see Warnings and Precautions (5.7)]
+- Dysphagia and Breathing Difficulties [see Warnings and Precautions (5.7)]

 Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.